scala-hamsters/hamsters/docs/retry.md

 } // Future(Success(2))
 ```

-To avoid blocking in the main Thread, this method returns a `Future[T]`.
+To avoid blocking in the main Thread, this method returns a `Future[T]` (it will block using another thread).

 Note : `withWait` is only available on the JVM as blocking is not compatible with ScalaJS.